MIT-SPARK/Hydra/python/README.md

 ### Installation

-0. Make sure Hydra builds normally via catkin
+0. Build Hydra normally via catkin and make sure your catkin workspace is sourced

+> **Note**<br>
+> You can also manually build and install every listed dependency of Hydra (and Hydra) instead of building through catkin, but we do not maintain instructions on how to do this.
+Proceed at your own risk!

 1. Make a virtual environment (you can use `venv` or whatever you want):